namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 ![bill](https://github.com/namnd/namnd.github.io/assets/1306029/3e8b1160-5382-4b17-82b3-662c3e337655)

 The primary cost for me is actually the Apple Developer membership, which is $149 AUD per year.
 The other significant one is $15 for the domain itemeter.com.
-A total grand of $174 AUD for one year.
+A total grand of **$174 AUD** for one year.
 I guess I can afford this for some fun.

+## What's next?

+This is more or less a fun side project.
+Learning Flutter was a fun experience.
+My wife and I will definitely be using the app for our shopping experience.

+It would be nice to make some money off the app, enough to buy an Android phone, then build the Android version of the app.
+I am not sure how to do that yet.
+I have no idea about marketing, sales, etc, and I dont plan to learn those things too.

+I do have a few feature ideas for the app though.
+Maybe that would be my best next things to do.